As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 But here it is not fully appropriate to call it fake, because the composition, physical properties, and eventually, the appearance are the same as that of a natural one.
 So let us just mention lab-created opals here, but thoroughly describe them in a separate paragraph.

-TIP: Rockhounding is a great hobby but did you know you can actually make an income from this hobby?
+TIP: Rockhounding is a great hobby but did you know you can actually make a good income from this hobby?
 A lot of people are making money by selling rocks.
-If you want to know how to start and what to do, check out the article below:
+Find out more in the article below:

 How to Identify Fake Opal?